Detroit People Mover: Service disruptions from construction

-In October 1998, the implosion of the J. L. Hudson Department Store damaged part of the nearby track and forced the system to shut down.
-The system ran limited service until the track was completely repaired in late 1999.
+On October 24, 1998, the implosion of the J. L. Hudson Department Store damaged part of the nearby People Mover track and forced the system to shut down.
+Limited service resumed on January 23, 1999 with the system split into two lines: a "red line" running between Times Square & Millender Center, and a "green line" between Greektown and Cobo Center.
+Both lines were shortened by one stop in August of that year.
+In November 1999, the loop was restored, and Times Square station reopened.

-In 2000, the David Whitney Building closed, cutting off access to the Grand Circus Park station.
-The station later reopened, though it lacked elevator access until the station was renovated with the building's reopening in 2015.
+However, Grand Circus Park and Greektown remained closed to accommodate construction of Greektown Casino and the closure of the David Whitney Building.

+Greektown station reopened in January 2000, following the casino's completion.
+In April 2001, Grand Circus Park reopened, restoring service to whole system.

 During construction of Compuware World Headquarters, the Cadillac Center station was temporarily closed as part of the parking structure was built around it.
 The station remained largely untouched and unmodified, although the entrance was slightly expanded, and a walkway to the garage was added.

 In 2002, the original Renaissance Center station was closed and demolished.
 This was part of a multi-year renovation of the Renaissance Center, in which concrete berms in front of the complex were removed to make it more inviting to the rest of downtown.
 The system ran limited service due to the gap in the track during construction, leading to a drop in ridership, before the new station and track opened on September 3, 2004.
 The original station's tile artwork was destroyed in the demolition, though its creator, George Woodman, designed a replacement work for the new station.

 The Grand Circus Park station closed for renovations on August 16, 2014, as part of renovation work in the David Whitney Building.
 A new station lobby was added with a direct entrance to the building, and an elevator was added to provide step-free access.
 Trains continued to operate in a one-way loop, bypassing Grand Circus Park, for most of the station's closure, though the line was briefly split into two segments (with transfers at Millender Center) while part of the track was closed.
 The Grand Circus Park station officially reopened on June 13, 2015.
 A connecting QLine station was added shortly thereafter, opening with the system in May 2017.